 The massive theater built for Bob's Time Machine of Dreams, utilized 240 motion-programmed seats custom-made by Mitsubishi.

 prepared for opening day.

-Bob supervises the recording of a majestic film score performed by the Toronto Symphony Orchestra.
+Bob supervises the recording of a majestic film score performed by the Toronto Symphony Orchestra for his film.

 The Early Years: Adventures with